fahimvj/Bengali_SMS_Spam_using_ML_MC191010/README.md

 # Bangla SMS SPAM Detection

-A app/project is for Masters Project Submission!
+A app/project for Masters Project Submission!

 ### How to run it on your own machine